0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/overview.md

 The CDK repo is a fork of the zkEVM main contracts repo and all contracts, therefore, extend from common interfaces.

 !!! important
-    - A CDK validium stack starts as a rollup stack.
+    - A CDK validium stack starts life as a rollup stack.
-    - It may interchangeably be referred to as such, when discussing aspects shared by the two options.
+    - It may interchangeably be referred to as such when discussing aspects shared by the two options.